What is weight training?

 Meaning: several muscle groups assist in the exercise.
 Free weight compound exercises, are designed to strengthen the body, by increasing muscle size, coordination and tendon strength.

-The the second group of exercises are: (isolation), with free weights or machine exercises, the emphasis is to isolate one specific muscle or area your training.
+The second group of exercises are: (Isolation): with free weights or machine exercises, the emphasis is to isolate one specific muscle or area to make it respond or strengthen in comparison to other body parts.

 Isolation exercises; have to be performed in strict fashion, these groups of exercises are very specific.
 The primary effort towards these is to shape, define and peak, by adding a deeper look to the specific muscle group.

-To understand what is weight training and its tools, is to make strong mental and physical effort to control and coordinate your body’s energy against gravity's resistance.
+To understand what is weight training and its tools, is to make strong mental and physical effort to control and coordinate your body’s energy against external resistance.

 What is weight training?

 It's using a full range of motion with good lifting form on each repetition you perform, with enough resistance to produce a full stretch and contraction for each rep of each exercise you perform...

 All exercises you choose for the different body parts that you train are generally performed in groups; these different groups have names...